Ashanni-Sonny/Chatbot/README.md

 # Chatbot
 This is the git repository for the ChatBot.\
-Coding testing and logging changes will be done here.\
+Coding testing and logging changes will be done here.

 # Website links
 THis is the link to the first version of the website.
 [Chatbot V1.0](https://pages.github.com/)\
 THis is the link to the second version of the website.
-[Chatbot V1.0](https://pages.github.com/)\
+[Chatbot V1.0](https://pages.github.com/)
-The format for the logs is below just continue below.

 # Logs
 10/07/2023 - Ashanni Sonny\